Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 for classification.
 Note: Depending on the base LLM being used, different fine-tuning strategies are applied

 The given research paper shows more potential with redpajama.
-(They haven't specified which variation of redpajama model is used)
+- The authors used GPT2 (124M parameters) [26] and RedPajama (3B parameters)

   ===